unionai/unionai-docs/source/core-concepts/actors.md

 # Actors

 Actors allow you to reuse containers between functions that need to maintain state.
-You can create an actor by instantiating the [`ActorEnvironment`](../api/sdk/actor.actorenvironment) class, then use the actor name as a decorator on functions that require that environment.
+You can create an actor by instantiating the [`ActorEnvironment`](../api/sdk/actor.actorenvironment) class, then use `@actor` decorator on functions or classes that require that environment.

 ## Examples